 - 1. On a day-to-day basis, Hawai'i faces a shortage of available and affordable housing for moderate and low-income families.
-Limited inventory will make securing temporary and long-term housing a major challenge following an event that displaces a significant number of people. - 2.
+Limited inventory will make securing temporary and long-term housing a major challenge following an incident that displaces a significant number of people. - 2.
 Hawai'i has a high number of multi-generational households, a product of both culture, limited housing inventory and the expense of housing.
 Nearly 8% of households are multi-generational, the highest percentage in the county.8 - 3.
 Due to the topography of the islands and the relatively small amount of land suitable for settlement, most of the population and tourist resorts are located near the shoreline, many of which are within tsunami, storm surge and flood zones.
 The demand for housing on some islands also encourages settlement on ridgelines and at the edge of mountains, increasing vulnerability to unstable ground conditions. - 4.
 A significant percentage of homes in Hawai'i are older and built using outdated codes and design methods.
 Throughout the 1970s 'single-wall construction' and 'post and pier tofu block' foundations were prevalent in conventional home construction.
-Homes built with this type of construction, approximately 25% to 30% of
+Homes built with this type of construction, approximately 25% to 30% of exiting single family homes in the state, are the most vulnerable because they lack any type of seismic or hurricane resistive requirements.